What to Know About Fighting Traffic Violations and Speeding Tickets

 Our law firm has a record of success in defending clients in and around Essex County and Union County against traffic violations.
 A speeding ticket lawyer from Spevack Law Firm can help you avoid burdensome points on your license and other penalties.
 If you face additional charges or violations, then we can work to get your penalties reduced or dropped.

-We have offices in Iselin, New Brunswick and Teaneck, and we also accept clients from any of the surrounding counties and townships.
+We have offices in Iselin and New Brunswick, and we also accept clients from any of the surrounding counties and townships.
 If you have received a ticket for a traffic violation, then contact us today to learn how we can help.